interpretml/interpret-text/README.md

 By default, the ClassicalTextExplainer leverages this inherent explainability by exposing weights and importances over encoded tokens as explanations over each word in a document.
 In practice, these can be accessed through the visualization dashboard or the explanation object.

-The explanations provided by the aforementiond glass-box methods serve as direct proxies for weights and parameters in the model, which make the final prediction.
+The explanations provided by the aforementioned glass-box methods serve as direct proxies for weights and parameters in the model, which make the final prediction.
 This allows us to have high confidence in the correctness of the explanation and strong belief in humans being able to understand the internal configuration of the trained machine learning model.

 If the user supplies a custom model, the nature of their model explanability (glass-box , grey-box, black-box) will carry over to importances produced by the explainer as well.

 ## Unified Information Explainer
 The UnifiedInformationExplainer uses an information-based measure to provide unified and coherent explanations on the intermediate layers of deep NLP models.
 While this model can explain various deep NLP models, we only implement text interpretability for BERT here.
-This [notebook](notebooks/text_classification/text_classification_unified_information_explainer.ipynb) provides an example of how to load and preprocess data and retrieve explanation for all the layers of BERT - the transformer layers, pooler, and classification layer.
+This [notebook](notebooks/text_classification/text_classification_unified_information_explainer.ipynb) provides an example of how to load and preprocess data and retrieve explanations for all the layers of BERT - the transformer layers, pooler, and classification layer.

 ### Preprocessing:
 The UnifiedInformationExplainer handles the required text pre-processing.
 Each sentence is tokenized using the `BERT Tokenizer`.